LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 identifiers.
 This predicate makes possible to get a single code coverage report that takes into account all the tests.

+It's also possible to automatically run loaded tests when using the `make` tool by calling the goal that runs the tests from a definition of the hook predicate `logtalk_make_target_action/1`.
+For example, by adding to the tests `tester.lgt` driver file the following code:

+	% integrate the tool with logtalk_make/1
+	:- multifile(logtalk_make_target_action/1).
+	:- dynamic(logtalk_make_target_action/1).

+	logtalk_make_target_action(check) :-
+		tests::run.

 Unit test dialects
 ------------------